 - Rincón de la Vieja National Park (northeast of Liberia, in Guanacaste): This is an area of rugged beauty and high volcanic activity.
-The Rincón de la Vieja Volcano rises to 1,848m (6,061 ft.), but the thermal activity is spread out along its flanks, where numerous geysers, vents, and fumaroles let off its heat and steam.
+The Rincón de la Vieja Volcano rises to 1,848m (6,061 ft.), but the thermal activity is spread out along its flanks, where numerous geysers, vents. fumaroles let off its heat and steam.
 This is a great place to hire a guide and a horse for a day of rugged exploration.
 There are waterfalls and mud baths, hot springs, and cool jungle swimming holes.
 You'll pass through pastureland, scrub savanna, and moist secondary forest; the birdwatching is excellent.
 See p.
-153. - The Río Sarapiquí Region (north of San José between Guanacaste in the west and the Caribbean coast in the east): This region is a prime place for an ecolodge experience.
+161. - The Río Sarapiquí Region (north of San José between Guanacaste in the - west and the Caribbean coast in the east): This region is a prime place for an ecolodge experience.
 Protected tropical forests climb from the Caribbean coastal lowlands up into the central mountains, affording you a glimpse of a plethora of life zones and ecosystems.
 Braulio Carrillo National Park borders several other private reserves here, and a variety of ecolodges will suit any budget.
-See "Puerto Viejo de Sarapiqui" in chapter 7.
+See "Puerto Viejo de Sarapiquí" in chapter 9. - Arenal Volcano/Tabacón Hot Springs (near La Fortuna, northwest of San José): When the skies are clear and the lava is flowing, Arenal Volcano offers a thrilling light show accompanied by an earthshaking